sam-beck/MIT-BigData-Living-Lab/CoT_model_basic/README.md

 ![Notes on CoT practicality](./images/CoT%20practicality.png "Practicality of a LLM that has CoT capabilities")

 ## Outcome
 After all of the research, a basic implementation of a LLM in python was created.
 I decided to program a [localised program that can be run on any computer](./local/) to test the implementation as well as a [virtual machine variant using the vllm library](./vllm/) for suitable use on a server side GPU.
-Both programs were heavily influenced by [a LLM CoT implementation video by Trelis Research](https://www.youtube.com/watch?v=MvaUcc0mNOU), which also details the use of verifiers in creating such a model.
+Both programs were heavily influenced by [a LLM CoT implementation video by Trelis Research](https://www.youtube.com/watch?v=MvaUcc0mNOU), which also details the use of verifiers in training a CoT model.
+This was implemented expect for the training process, as this is rudimentary.

 ### Next steps
 To find a base model with chain of thought architecture or capabilites that is able to be used open source such that I can create an inference endpoint and utilise the model in other programs or implementations through addtional training.
 This stage of development was initiated in [CoT_base_models](https://github.com/sam-beck/MIT-BigData-Living-Lab/tree/main/CoT_base_models).